Kia Stinger GT interior

 Pick a mid-range GT-Line S car and you’ll get a panoramic glass roof to make the Stinger’s interior as airy as possible, a beefier 15-speaker Harman Kardon stereo and a nifty 360-degree camera system that helps make parking a breeze – you’d have to pay extra for that in an Audi A5 Sportback.

 Fork out for a top-spec GTS model and you’ll get extra lumbar support and a memory function for the front seats – ideal if you share the car with someone much taller or shorter than you.

 Remove the Kia logo from the steering wheel and your passengers would have no idea they were sitting in a car that shares a badge with the humble Picanto…

 Every Kia Stinger GT comes with an eight-inch touchscreen infotainment system that sits up on top of the dashboard so you can glance at it easily as you drive along.
 There’s also a bunch of expensive feeling metal shortcut buttons so you can switch between its key features easily on the move.

-The screen’s reasonably sharp but the menus aren’t particularly colourful or easy to read, so tweaking some of its more detailed features might be best left to your passenger once you’re on the move.
+The screen is reasonably sharp but the menus aren’t particularly colourful or easy to read, so tweaking some of its more detailed features might be best left to your passenger.
 There’s also a rather thick plastic bezel around the screen that might have looked fine in a £12,000 Kia Rio, but is slightly out of place in a sports saloon costing three times that.

 That said, it’s still pretty responsive and inputting a postcode into the standard-fit sat-nav is a breeze.
 Adding waypoints or adjusting your route is a doddle and you can even mirror your Apple or Android phone’s display to use your favourite navigation apps instead of Kia’s own system.